memtt/malt/README.md

 Config
 ------

 You can provide a config file to MALT to setup some features.
-This file use the INI format.
+This file uses the INI format.
 With the malt script :

 ```shell